SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

     :align: left

-The Nelder-Mead downhill simplex algorithm is a robust optimizer which does not require the function to be continuous or differentiable.
+The Nelder-Mead downhill simplex algorithm is a robust optimizer which does not require the function to be continuous or differentiable [Nelder1965]_.
 It uses the relative values of the function at the corners of a simplex (an n-dimensional triangle) to decide which points of the simplex to update.
 It will take the worst value and try moving it inward or